 After a three and a half year battle with glioblastoma, the most aggressive form of brain cancer, Adam succumbed to this disease on February 15, 2020.

-As Adam passed away just prior to the start of the pandemic, this purpose helped us both heal and focus on something positive.
+To pay tribute to his life and help those still living with a brain tumour, his wife Janet and children Isobel and Sam established The Adam Fanaki Brain Fund.
+Adam passed away just prior to the start of the pandemic and this purpose helped us both heal and focus on something positive.